Wanda Barzee, one of Elizabeth Smart's kidnappers, released from prison

 "As soon as she messes up, which I've been reassured that she will, she will be taken back to federal prison," Smart said.

-Smart, now the married mother of two, has written a book and a made a movie about her ordeal.
+Smart, has written a book and a made a movie about her ordeal.
 She advocates for victims of sexual assault.
 And she said she turned her horrific experience into a positive.

 "I wouldn't have the voice that I have today," she said.
 "I wouldn't have the compassion or the empathy that I have today.
 I wouldn't understand what it's like to ... walk the proverbial mile in their shoes.
 But I have.
 I have been there.
 I do know what it's like."